CodecoolGlobal/secure-erp-java-Geonauta11/README.md

-# Welcome to the RESTMates project repository!
+# Welcome to the Secure ERP project repository!

 Secure ERP is an enterprise resource planning software where you can organise and view customers, Sales and HR people.